 I build commercial systems.
 I write the strategy that explains why they matter.
 I do both at depth because builders who can't think strategically build tools nobody adopts, and strategists who can't ship code recommend things that never get built.

 A commercial pricing engine across Salesforce, Django, Slack, Ironclad, Redshift, and Hightouch.
 Shipped from architecture to production in eight weeks.
-Then I made the case for the architectural rewrite that's reshaping our roadmap.
+Then I made the case for the architectural rewrite that reshaped the roadmap.

 58 Apex classes, 53 Lightning Web Components, 6 system integrations.
 First month: $5.3M forecasted spend processed, $2.6M approved and priced, 41% auto-approved without human delay, $1.1M in revenue leakage surfaced.
 The full build, the architectural call, and the honest dynamic of optimizing yourself out of a job.